c4software/Auto-Build-Deploy/README.md

 curl -X POST http://localhost:8888/<RANDOM_PATH_FOR_WEBHOOK>
 ```

-## Operation
+## Deployment example

 The deployment process consists of pulling the repository, building a Docker image, and redeploying the application.

-Example Dockerfile:
+To do that, the target repo must have a Dockerfile that builds the application.
+Here is an example of a Dockerfile:

 ```Dockerfile
 # Build stage